Your obstetrician or midwife will see you regularly during your pregnancy and more frequently as your due date approaches.

 It’s normal to have lots of questions when you’re expecting a baby.
 It’s a good idea to have your first visit to your obstetrician or midwife early so you have time to reconsider your health professional if you’re not comfortable with their answers to your questions.
 Some obstetricians and midwives are popular and may be fully booked if you leave it too late.

 At your first antenatal visit, your obstetrician or midwife will give you information about:

 - your need for folic acid, iron and vitamin D supplementation

-- any lifestyle changes you need to make to protect you and your baby’s health, such as stopping smoking or drinking alcohol
+- any lifestyle changes you need to make to protect you and your baby’s health, such as stopping smoking and avoiding alcohol

 - what screening tests you may need to have

 - how often you need to have antenatal visits.

 You’ll most likely see them every 4 weeks until 28 weeks, then fortnightly until 36 weeks and then weekly until your baby’s born.
 Your obstetrician or midwife may ask you to visit more often if you have other health conditions, a multiple pregnancy or past obstetric problems.

 If you have problems or concerns at any time during your pregnancy, you can call your obstetrician, midwife or the hospital immediately for advice.